Authentication

 MQTT Authentication

-If you're using the @receiptkit/mqtt-client library, authentication is handled automatically.
+If you're using the receiptkit JavaScript SDK, authentication is handled automatically.
 The library uses your API key to authenticate with the MQTT broker (AWS IoT Core) via a custom authorizer.

 | MQTT Parameter | Value |